stn1slv/awesome-integration/README.md

   - [WireMock](https://github.com/tomakehurst/wiremock) - Mock your APIs for fast, robust, and comprehensive testing.
 - Testing tools and frameworks
   - [Apache JMeter](https://github.com/apache/jmeter) - Open-source Java-based load testing tool that can be used to test the performance and scalability of web applications, databases, and other network services.
+  - [Gatling](https://github.com/gatling/gatling) - An open-source load testing tool that allows users to write and run load tests as code, providing detailed performance reports to optimize system performance.
   - [Karate](https://github.com/intuit/karate) - Open-source tool that combines API test-automation, mocks, performance-testing, and even UI automation into a single, unified framework.
   - [Pyresttest](https://github.com/svanoort/pyresttest) - Java DSL for easy testing of REST services.
   - [REST Assured](https://github.com/rest-assured/rest-assured) - Java DSL for easy testing of REST services.
   - [Schemathesis](https://github.com/schemathesis/schemathesis) - Python library for property-based testing of API schemas.
+  - [Taurus](https://github.com/Blazemeter/taurus) - An open-source framework for continuous testing that simplifies test execution and management through a user-friendly interface and integrates with various testing tools and frameworks.

 ### BRE
 *Business Rules Engines and Business Rules Management Systems.*